2006 National League Division Series: Game 3

 Game 3 ended the Padres' eight-game winless streak against the Cardinals in the postseason and gave them their first postseason win since Game 6 of the 1998 NLCS.
 However, they left 14 runners on base.
-The Padres scored their runs in the third off of Jeff Suppan when he allowed a one-out double to Adrián González and walked Mike Cameron before both men scored on Russell Branyan's double to left, with Branyan reaching third on Chris Duncan's throw to home.
+The Padres scored their runs in the third off Jeff Suppan when he allowed a one-out double to Adrián González and walked Mike Cameron before both men scored on Russell Branyan's double to left, with Branyan reaching third on Chris Duncan's throw to home.
 Branyan then scored on Geoff Blum's sacrifice fly.
-The Cardinals scored their only run in the eighth on So Taguchi's home run off of reliever Scott Linebrink.
+The Cardinals scored their only run in the eighth on So Taguchi's home run off reliever Scott Linebrink.

 Game 3 of this series marked ESPN's most recent Division Series telecast to date.
 The network would not broadcast another postseason game again until the 2014 National League Wild Card Game.